Hey, here’s some of the stuff I use!

-This was my main guitar for years since I bought it in 1992, although I’m not really using it these days.
+This was my main guitar for years since I bought it in 1992, although I’m not really using it these days except for special occasions.
 If you’ve heard any of my older recorded work, it’s probably this guitar, as it’s the only guitar on These Blues Are Mine, it’s on all but two songs on Axe to Grind, a little more than half of Catch Me, all of Adding Insight To Injury, all of Cryin’ Hey, most of Just Like It Is, most of Sugar Ray and the Bluetones Featuring Monster Mike Welch and My Life My Friends My Music, and all of Evening, as well as the bulk of my guest appearances on other people’s CDs.
 For the non-technically minded, it’s a Fender Stratocaster, but if you’re interested in the nitty gritty, here goes:

 – Lindy Fralin pickups, measuring 6K (neck), 6.1 K (middle) and 7k (bridge).
 The bridge pickup has a metal baseplate like that of a Telecaster, also by Lindy Fralin.
 The baseplate gives the bridge pickup a nice mix of the subtlety and “wiriness” of a Strat pickup with the fat mids and explosive high end of a Tele pickup.

 – USA Custom Guitars neck, maple, “boatneck” contour (measuring 1″ deep all the way down), with Dunlop 6000 frets and a 7.25″ to 9″ compound fingerboard radius.
 The big “V” neck and tall frets give a lot of support for bending strings and playing for long periods of time.

 – Sperzel locking tuners – these are great for quick string changes.

 – Electronics: 5 way switch, master volume, master tone, Lindy Fralin blender knob, push-pull phase switch for bridge pickup